jimmy-go/srest/README.md

 	srest.JSON(w, "some response")
 }

-// One func
 func (a *API) One(w http.ResponseWriter, r *http.Request) {
 	srest.JSON(w, "some response")
 }

-// List func
 func (a *API) List(w http.ResponseWriter, r *http.Request) {
-	srest.JSON(w, "some response")
+	srest.JSON(w, "some list")
 }

-// Update func.
-We don't use this but is needed for RESTfuler interface func (a *API) Update(w http.ResponseWriter, r *http.Request) {}
+// We don't use this but is needed for RESTfuler interface func (a *API) Update(w http.ResponseWriter, r *http.Request) {}

-// Delete func.
-We don't use this but is needed for RESTfuler interface func (a *API) Delete(w http.ResponseWriter, r *http.Request) {}
+// We don't use this but is needed for RESTfuler interface func (a *API) Delete(w http.ResponseWriter, r *http.Request) {}
 ```

 ###### breaking changes:

-* srest.Static("/static", "mydir") for srest.Get("/static", srest.Static("/static", "mydir"))
+* replace ```srest.Static("/public", "mydir")``` for ```srest.Get("/public/", srest.Static("/public/", "mydir"))```

 #### ToDo:

 * Benchmark for Render.
 If needed implement Render with templates pool.
-* Change example database by sqlite.
 * Add support for status 503.
+* Change example database to sqlite.
+* Complete module stress and example stress.
+* You can make stress tests using the package srest/stress with only a Modeler interface (described below).

 ##### License